 Overwhelming research shows that hiring managers harbor implicit or subconscious bias, including irrational prejudice or harmful stereotypes.

 “Most interviewers are more likely to hire people like themselves and discount those who are different.
 This type of thinking hinders diversity and leads to homogenous cultures,” writes Schmidt.

-Facebook has prohibited the use of the term “cultural fit” because it invites bias
+Memo to EEOC: Even Facebook prohibits the use of the term “cultural fit” in hiring because it invites bias.

 The EEOC’s decision to sanction hiring for cultural fit occurred in an age discrimination case filed against the Social Security Administration by a 60-year–old female applicant.
 The hiring officer, a middle-aged male, testified that his initial choice of five candidates under the age of 40 was based solely upon his perception of who was the best cultural fit for the office.
 He testified that he ignored objective qualifications entirely.

 The use of “cultural fit” would be discrimination in a race discrimination case.
 In the EEOC Compliance Manual on Race and Color Discrimination, the EEOC cites as an example of race discrimination that involves a Native American who was not promoted because the hiring officer said a similarly qualified white candidate “seemed to be a better fit; I’m comfortable with him and I can see him in my job one day.”

 The EEOC says the use of “cultural fit” in hiring would be discriminatory in a case involving race or color discrimination.
 But not age?
 That’s a double standard.

 The four commissioners who currently serve on the EEOC are Democratic appointees Jenny Yang (Asian-American), Charlotte A. Burrows (African-American) and Chai R. Feldblum (the first openly lesbian commissioner) and Republican appointee Victoria A. Lipnic.